midnghtsapphire/reese-reviews/docs/USER_MANUAL.md

 7. **Manual mode for tracking** — Use Manual mode for products you want to organize but aren't ready to review yet.
 You can always change the mode later.

 8. **The app works offline** — Data is cached in localStorage, so you can view and organize your reviews without an internet connection.
-Changes sync to Supabase when you're back online (but you need internet for AI generation).
+Local changes are saved immediately and will sync to Supabase on a later successful save while you're signed in (but you need internet for AI generation).

 ---